remiguillette/devapp/README.md

 # BeaverKiosk

-BeaverKiosk is now powered by an Electron shell, a lightweight Node.js backend, and a React-based launcher interface.
-The backend serves menu data from the `resources/data` directory, while the Electron renderer renders the dashboard directly from the local `resources/index.html` file.
+BeaverKiosk ships as an Electron application with a dedicated Node.js backend and a Vite-powered React renderer.
+The backend expo ses a `/api/menu` endpoint that serves JSON from the `backend/data` directory while the renderer bundles a modern React experienc e with Lucide icons.

 ## Getting started